manuelvicnt/manuelvicnt.github.io/_posts/2020-04-07-coroutines-cancellation-exceptions-4.md

 author: manuel
 ---

-Best practices for work that needs to run beyond its current scope
+Best practices for work that needs to run beyond its current scope with an applicationScope!

 In [part 2 of the Cancellation and Exceptions in Coroutines series](https://medium.com/androiddevelopers/cancellation-in-coroutines-aa6b90163629), we learnt the importance of cancelling work when it’s no longer needed.
 On Android, you can use the `CoroutineScopes` provided by Jetpack: `viewModelScope` or `lifecycleScope` that cancel any running work when their scope completes — that is when the `Activity/Fragment/Lifecycle` completes.
 If you’re creating your own `CoroutineScope`, make sure you tie it to a `Job` and call cancel when needed.